 Here’s How Your Work Might Change with a BSN Degree

 For the many nurses without a baccalaureate degree, that ambition may seem scary, but it’s a really great time for the nursing profession.
-If you’ve been curious about furthering your education, and you’re curious how your work will change with your BSN degree, there’s no time like the present to learn.
+If you’ve been curious about furthering your education, and you’re curious how your work will change with your BSN degree (and the skills that come with it), there’s no time like the present to learn.

 1. Heightened senses means better care